USNA-WRCE/Create3Toolbox/README.md

 ## Operational Notes
 1. This installation package is compatible with MATLAB 2023b through 2024b (ROS2 Humble versions of MATLAB)
-2. To use the Create3 custom actions (dock, undock, etc.) the Create3 robot must be running ROS2 Humble Firmware
+2. To use the Create3 custom actions (dock, undock, etc.) the Create3 robot must be running ROS2 Humble Firmware.
+It must be in its own namespace, and must have a known domain ID.